SPINAL INFLAMMATORY DISORDERS

 Major Spinal Inflammatory Disorders:

 Spinal inflammatory disorders can arise from autoimmune processes, genetic predisposition, or environmental factors.
 In conditions like ankylosing spondylitis, genetic factors, particularly the presence of the HLA-B27 gene, play a significant role.
-Other disorders, such as rheumatoid arthritis of the spine, involve autoimmune reactions targeting the synovial membrane, leading to inflammation and joint damage.
+This gene is found in about 90 percent of patients with ankylosing spondylitis, highlighting its strong association with the condition.
+Such a high prevalence underscores the importance of genetic testing for HLA-B27 as a diagnostic tool, helping healthcare providers identify the likelihood of the disease in patients.

 Questions and Answers